lulab/OligoFormer/README.md

 Commercial Use:

 Any use for commercial purposes (including but not limited to commercial research, product development, or internal business operations) requires prior written authorization from Tsinghua University.
-Contact: [ott@tsinghua.edu.cn].
+Contact: ott@tsinghua.edu.cn.

 For full terms, see the [LICENSE](./LICENSE) file.